Code-Institute-Submissions/ci-milestone2/docs/TESTING.md

     3. Checks if ready then does below
         - Pass
     4. Checks if correct button is pressed by comparing btnID with value of current position in pattern array
+        - Pass
     5. If successful, calls playButton, increments patPos up
+        - Pass
-        3. Checks if there are no more remaining items in pattern array
-            1. If there isn't, then score is increased, updateScores is called, nextRound is called
+    6. Checks if there are no more remaining items in pattern array.
+If there isn't, then score is increased, updateScores is called, nextRound is called
+        - Pass
+    7. If there are remaining items then function exits and waits for next button press
+        - Pass
+    8. If wrong button is pressed then calls playButton to play unsuccesful sound and sets readyState to Game Over
+        - Pass